Kampung River

-The Kampung River is a river in southern Papua province, Indonesia.
+The Kampung River is a river in southern South Papua, Indonesia.
 It is a tributary of the Pulau River.

 Geography

 The river flows in the southern area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 23 °C. The warmest month is December, when the average temperature is around 25 °C, and the coldest is July, at 20 °C. The average annual rainfall is 5547 mm.
 The wettest month is May, with an average of 594 mm rainfall, and the driest is July, with 384 mm rainfall.